Glossary

 Firepower – a metric combining power and pop to give an indication of the paddle’s overall firepower.
 Calculated by averaging power and pop percentiles and converting to a scale of 0–100, with zero having the least firepower and 100 having the most.

-Handle Length – measured as inches from the base of the handle to the top of the stock grip.
+Handle Length – measured as inches from the base of the handle to the top of the stock grip (including rubber neck band).

 Length – maximum paddle length (inches) measured from the base of the handle to the tip of the head.